-Follow the instructions in this paragraph when the instrument is used with PC control over LAN using the Elite Dialogue or Clarity Chromatography Software.
-This section can be skipped if the instrument is used standalone.
+Follow the instructions in this paragraph when the instrument is used with PC control over LAN using the Dialogue Elite or Clarity Chromatography Software.
+This section can be skipped if the instrument is used standalone (DECADE Elite only).
 To be able to communicate over LAN a computer is required with a free (PCI, PCI Express or PCI-X) LAN port.